 The report indicated that a female tenant had passed away in her suite; residents say the woman’s children reached out to the tenants at KeKiNan to help them find answers.

 “When I asked how many deaths there were there, the caretaker then didn’t want to tell us why they died or how they died.
-And that got us worried because we could be next,” said another resident.
+And that got us worried because we could be next,” said another resident, referring to a former caretaker.

 The Executive Director of Winnipeg Housing, James Heinrichs, says the challenge is balancing the residents’ independence while still providing services.